 · Quicker than standard dryers

 · Laundry won’t get filled with steam and moisture

 |· Significantly higher purchase price

 · Can be louder than other types of dryers

 · Added complexity (not that much of an issue)

 The bottom line on condenser dryers

-The bottom line is that condenser dryers are useful for people who don’t have a lot of space or ventilation, but can also be used by people who live in spacious houses too.
-Their versatility and convenience is the main attraction, as well as their fairly cheap price compared to other types of dryers.
+The bottom line is that condenser dryers are useful for people who don’t have a lot of space or ventilation but can also be used by people who live in spacious houses too.
+Their versatility and convenience are the main attraction, as well as their fairly cheap price compared to other types of dryers.
 The only real drawback to owning one is their poor energy-efficiency, but since they are more of a budget option, this isn’t too much of an issue.